ceph/ceph/doc/man/8/rbd.rst

 :command:`encryption format` *image-spec* *format* *passphrase-file* [--cipher-alg *alg*] Formats image to an encrypted format.
   All data previously written to the image will become unreadable.
-  A cloned image cannot be formatted, although encrypted images can be cloned.
   Supported formats: *luks1*, *luks2*.
   Supported cipher algorithms: *aes-128*, *aes-256* (default).